Webhook Scope Filter Syntax

 "scope_filter": "tenant:acme-corp/*"

-}This delivers events for any scope under tenant:acme-corp/, including:
+}Under spec semantics this delivers events for any scope under tenant:acme-corp/, including:

 tenant:acme-corp/workspace:prodtenant:acme-corp/workspace:prod/workflow:supporttenant:acme-corp/workspace:staging/agent:bot-1